 To make it easier, get a children’s bible with pictures.
-(Or get the Easter story in printable versions of easy to understand bible versions here http://bit.ly/2p544k7).
+(Or get the Easter story in printable versions of easy-to-understand bible versions here.
 They need to know that Jesus’ death on the cross is not the end of the story.
-He arose from death and is alive and that any friend or family who lived and died in Christ will also be reunited one day.
+He arose from death and is alive sitting on the right-hand side of God in heaven.

 The Easter story is a significant aspect of Christianity.
-Use these holidays to encourage the kids to go out of their way to act out good Christian values like love and selflessness.
+Use these holidays to encourage your children to go out of their way to act out good Christian values like love and selflessness.